-One important characteristic of non-renewable resources is the length of time is takes for non-renewable resources to form.
-Some non-renewable resources, such as coal, took hundreds of millions of years to form.
+One important characteristic of non-renewable resources is the length of time is takes for these resources to form.
+Some non-renewable resources, such as coal, take hundreds of millions of years to form.
 This means that between now and when your great-great-great grandchildren are born, no new coal will have been fully formed – not even close.
-This also means that once we use up non-renewable resources, they are effectively gone.
+This also means that once we use non-renewable resources, they are effectively gone.

 Additionally, non-renewable resources are generally fossil fuels such as coal, oil, and natural gas which, in the process of production and consumption, create pollution and greenhouse gas (GHG) emissions.

 Alberta is a resource-rich province with ample deposits of many forms of fossil fuels, so it is likely that you know someone who has worked in the industry producing, developing, refining, shipping or distributing energy in one of its forms.
 With increasing pressure from climate change, global markets, and new technology there is growing demand for new and improved renewable resources, which will be discussed in the next section.

 Join our new Alberta Environmental Laws 101 Facebook group to ask questions, participate in discussions and keep up to date on environmental news.
 Please share this widely so that the high school teachers and students in your circles hear about this great new resource for supplemental online learning.
 Alberta Environmental Laws 101 Facebook Group